-Soren Aldaco is a consultant and subject-matter expert focused on the influence of the internet on human development and culture.
-Her work explores how modern technology habits shape patterns of self-identity.
+Soren Aldaco is an analyst and public commentator focused on the influence of the internet on human development and culture.
+Her work explores how modern technology habits shape patterns of identity, with a focus on adolescence and young adulthood.

-With an interdisciplinary humanities background and growing experience in policy and law, Soren offers a holistic and actionable analysis of contemporary social issues.
-She is currently pursuing a Master's in Educational Psychology at the University of Texas at Austin, where she studies applications of attribution theory to gender dysphoria and transgender identification.
+Inspired by her interdisciplinary humanities background and growing experience in policy and law, Soren offers a holistic and actionable analysis of contemporary social issues.
+She is currently pursuing a Master's in Educational Psychology at the University of Texas at Austin, where she studies how young people learn about and interpret concepts of belonging and biological sex.

 When she's not speaking with individuals and communities across the political spectrum, Soren enjoys spending time with her family, playing sandlot baseball, and volunteering with at-risk cats.